|Kazbek, by Arkhip Kuindzhi|

 The child is the sacred Yes.
 In order for new creation to occur, the spirit of the child must utter a holy Yes to life.

-I don't think Nietzsche is saying that we should simply adopt those values that give us the greatest pleasure.
+Nietzsche is saying that we should simply adopt those values that give us the greatest pleasure.
 I see it as being much more complex.
-If I am reading him correctly, he is saying we should pass beyond the dualities (good and evil, for example) and create for ourselves a set of values which will allow us to envision the prospect of overcoming ourselves.
+He is affirming the need to pass beyond all polarities (good and evil, for example) and create for ourselves a set of values which will allow us to envision the prospect of overcoming ourselves.
 Perhaps we will never get there.
 The Ubermensch may only be a possibility.
 The main point, however, is to take the risk, to make the attempt, to struggle with the uncertainty.
 By doing this, we are constantly abiding in the flux of life.

 Nietzsche, Friedrich.
 Thus Spoke Zarathustra.
 New York: Penguin, 1969.